matvillar/StockTrackerApp/README.md

 The main programming language used in this project is Swift.
 Swift is a powerful and intuitive language specifically designed for developing iOS, macOS, watchOS, and tvOS applications.
 It offers modern features and syntax that make it well-suited for mobile app development.

-By using Swift, I was able to leverage the full potential of iOS development, including access to the iOS SDK, UIKit framework, and various iOS-specific libraries and tools.
+By using Swift, I was able to leverage the full potential of iOS development, including access to the iOS SDK, SwiftUI, UIKit framework, and various iOS-specific libraries and tools.
 This choice of programming language allowed me to create a responsive and efficient app that provides a smooth user experience.

 ## Table of Contents